How to Start Seeds Indoors: Part 2 – Choosing which Veggies to Start Inside

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

-Starting seeds indoors is an outstanding way to decrease the costs of home vegable gardening, and to get a jump start on the season.
+Want to start vegetable seeds indoors but not sure which vegetables you should start inside verses outside?
+Starting seeds indoors is an outstanding way to decrease the costs of home vegetable gardening, and to get a jump start on the season.
 With just a few supplies to get you started, you can grow your own vegetables from seed for just a fraction of the cost of potted vegetables from the garden store.

-Not veggies should be started from seed, however, and you may have limited space and need to make choices about which seeds to include in your seed starting plan.
+Not veggies should be started from seed.
+Plus, you may have limited space and need to make choices about which seeds to include in your seed starting plan.
 This article shares simple strategies for choosing which seeds to start inside based on three primary questions: